microsoft/fluentui/packages/react-textarea/Spec.md

 };
 ```

 The auto-resize feature is known to be unstable from v8 and tricky to implement.
-[As mentioned by ecraig12345](https://github.com/microsoft/fluentui/pull/21898#discussion_r816418917), we've been trying prioritize getting the components ready for production and may have to leave out some features for the initial version.
+[As mentioned by ecraig12345](https://github.com/microsoft/fluentui/pull/21898#discussion_r816418917), we've been trying to prioritize getting the components ready for production and may have to leave out some features for the initial version.

 `TextArea` will have a single root slot that will be `<textarea/>`.